ishikawa/q/README.md

 ![workflow](https://github.com/ishikawa/q/actions/workflows/q.yml/badge.svg)

-> Homebrewed small-scale LLM based on GPT-2
+> Homebrew small-scale LLM based on GPT-2

 I'd like to gain practical experience with transformers, particularly by understanding their architecture and real-world applications, with a focus on small-scale LLMs.
 To achieve this, I decided to create _a tiny LLM_.
 First, I plan to study [excellent articles and papers](#References) to understand the basic concepts and architecture.
 Next, I will build and improve _my own GPT model_.
 My goal is to integrate it into web applications, games, and iOS apps that interest me.

 Currently, I am studying by building a LLM based on [OpenAI's GPT-2 model](https://github.com/openai/gpt-2/tree/master).
-I use an _extremely simple_ numpy-based model as a baseline and am experimenting with an implementation using [mlx](https://ml-explore.github.io/mlx/build/html/index.html).
+I used an [extremely simple numpy-based model](https://jaykmody.com/blog/gpt-from-scratch/) as a baseline and am experimenting with an implementation using [mlx](https://ml-explore.github.io/mlx/build/html/index.html).

 ## Install